mintlayer/mintlayer-core/packaging/README.md

 # Native Linux packages

-Proper Debian and Fedora packages for the Mintlayer node software: systemd integration, hardware-wallet udev rules, man pages, conffiles, declared library dependencies, and lint/install validation — for both amd64/x86_64 and arm64/aarch64.
+Proper Debian, Fedora and Arch packages for the Mintlayer node software: systemd integration, hardware-wallet udev rules, man pages, conffiles, declared library dependencies, and lint/install validation — for both amd64/x86_64 and arm64/aarch64.

 The same scripts run in CI (`.github/workflows/release_linux.yml`) and locally, inside the same container images, so a green local run means the